bhrg3se/flahmingo-homework/Readme.md

 - Make sure you have go:1.15+ installed
 - Create a config file in /etc/flahmingo/config.toml
 - Use setup/config.toml as a starting point
-- Copy the google cloud key file as /etc/flahmingo/key.json
+- Copy the google cloud key file to /etc/flahmingo/key.json
 - Start a postgres database and configure the host,name,user and password in /etc/flahmingo/config.toml
 - Run setup/init.sql in postgres
 - Go to services/auth.
 Run `go build && ./auth`